 10. Stay in synch with latest trends

 One of the ways to take full advantage of Google SEO is to stay in-synch with the latest developments.
-Their quality team is making more than 500 changes per year in their algorithm and you have to follow their steps to avoid unpleasant surprises.
+Their quality team is making thousands of changes per year in their algorithm and you have to follow their steps to avoid unpleasant surprises.

 Forget about easy tricks or non-white hat practices, close your eyes and ears to those who want you to believe that there is a magic way to bypass Google algorithm and start thinking how you can create a website that has something to offer to visitors.